RastislavMirek/FlexColorPicker/README.md

 When subclassing `AbstractColorControl` or `AdjustedHitBoxColorControl` directly ( not via `ColorSliderControl` or `ColorPaletteControl`) you might want to override `gestureRecognizerShouldBegin(:)`.
 By default, no `UIPanGestureRecognizer` is allowed to recognize any gesture on instances of  `AbstractColorControl`.
 Depending on type of your _custom color control_ you might want to allow `UIPanGestureRecognizer` to recognize the gesture in some (or all) cases.
 For example, horizontal slider will want to prevent `UIPanGestureRecognizer` from recognizing horizontal pan gesture because that means changing slider's value.
 In the same time, it may allow `UIPanGestureRecognizer` to recognize any vertical pan gesture as by those user probably ment to scoll the superview of the slider (it might be `UIScrollView`), not changing slider's value.

 ## Tips & Troubleshooting
-All classes and functions of FlexColorPicker have great in-code documentation.
+All<a name="documentation"></a> classes and functions of FlexColorPicker have great in-code documentation.
 It is there to help you when you are unsure about that class or function's purposer or usage.
 ☛ Just option-click name of any FlexColorPicker class or function in XCode to display detailed documentation.

 When setting up slider controls in storyboard it is a good practise to set its background to be transparent.
 [Alignment rectangle](https://developer.apple.com/documentation/uikit/uiview/1622648-alignmentrectinsets) ([rectangle that autolayout uses to lay out the control](https://useyourloaf.com/blog/auto-layout-and-alignment-rectangles/)) is smaller than the actual frame of the slider to allow for extra hit box margin as well as background framing of the slider.
 Therefore, if background is solid white it can overlap other views close to it.